 The play in Shakespeare’s English that Shakespeare should have written.

-The text is both powerful drama and a potent teaching tool; its sources reach back into the minds of excellent writers, men and women, (i.e. Queen Elizabeth I), who expressed themselves in Tudor English.
+The text is both powerful drama and a potent teaching tool; its sources reach back into the minds of excellent writers, men and women, (i.e. Queen Elizabeth I, Cranmer, Marlowe, the KJV Bible of 1611, et al), all expressed in Tudor English.

-Why spend four years writing a better play than Shakespeare’s Richard the Third about the life of that short-lived monarch?
-For me, Dark Sovereign started as an intellectual challenge as well as a counter-attack on the Bard’s interpretation of that king.
+Why spend four years writing a better play than Shakespeare’s Richard the Third about the life of a short-lived monarch?
+For me, Dark Sovereign started as an intellectual challenge as well as a counter-attack on the Bard’s interpretation of Richard III.
 Shakespeare’s play for the Tudor court of Elizabeth I is a scurrilous piece of propaganda.
 Four centuries later, Richard the Third is still among Shakespeare’s most popular plays.

 Running longer than Hamlet, the text of Dark Sovereign is now the longest single-part play written in the English of the Renaissance.